Zlatko2003/smart_bitola/README.md

 - **Database:** MongoDB
 - **Frontend:** Vue3

-## Getting Started

-To get started with Smart Bitola, follow the instructions in the respective directories (`smart-parking-app/` and `smart-city-parks/`).
-Detailed documentation can be found in the `docs/` directory.

 ## Contact

 Feel free to reach out to me at [zlatko.markovski17@gmail.com] for any inquiries or collaboration opportunities.